AndyQ/Transcribe/README.md

 ## Setup using Docker

 This is the simplest and quickest way to get started.
+BUT it is quite slow

 Install Docker (or compatible alternative)<br>
 Run ```